f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Disabling Basic Authentication
 ==============================

-F5OS utilizes basic authentication (username/password) as well as token based authentication for both the API and the webUI.
-Generally, username/password is issued by the client in order to obtain a token from F5OS, which is then used to make further inquiries or changes.
+F5OS utilizes basic authentication (username/password) as well as token-based authentication for both the API and the webUI.
+Generally, username/password is issued by the client to obtain a token from F5OS, which is then used to make further inquiries or changes.
 Tokens have a relatively short lifetime for security reasons, and the user is allowed to refresh that token a certain number of times before they are forced to re-authenticate using basic authentication again.
-Although token based authentication is supported, basic authentication can still be utilized to access F5OS and make changes by default.
+Although token-based authentication is supported, basic authentication can still be utilized to access F5OS and make changes by default.
 A new option was added in F5OS-A 1.3.0 to allow basic authentication to be disabled, except for the means of obtaining a token.
 Once a token is issued to a client, it will be the only way to make changes via the webUI or the API.

 Disabling Basic Auth via the CLI